 SIM free Moto G5 prices

-The Moto G5 is one of the very best handsets around, especially in the SIM free department.
-It can be found for around £150 from reputable dealers, which is a lot cheaper than competitors like the Nokia 6.
+The Moto G5 is one of the very best budget handsets around, especially in the SIM free department.
+It can be found for less than £150 from reputable dealers, which is a lot cheaper than competitors like the Nokia 6.

 If you went for one of those deals and paired the phone with a cut-price SIM only deal, then you could be looking at a very low cost handset to operate monthly…and one that you really wouldn’t hate either.